boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget.md

 bbicustom.dashboard.filterData(this, selectedFilterInfos);

 ```
-The following code is an example of how to filter the value between 10248 and 10251 in the other widgets.
+The following code is an example of how to filter the values between 10248 and 10251 in the other widgets.

 ```js